szaumoor/ZS_ItemPack/README.md

 **Component 401:** Add Rod of Illusive Protections (rod)

-This adds a new rod which activates several illusionary defenses on the user: Nondetection, Blur, Mirror Image, and Improved Invisibility.
+This adds a new rod which activates several illusionary defenses on the user: Nond-Detection, Blur, Mirror Image, and Improved Invisibility.
 It can be used once per day.
 Available for BG2EE.

 **Component 402:** Add Omniblade (universal sword)

 This adds a new universal sword that can be used by any class that is a mage or a sorcerer (including multiclass).
 Single-classed mages and sorcerers get the most benefit out of it.
-It deals normal longsword damage, with an extra +1 magic damage.
+It deals normal long sword damage, with an extra +1 magic damage.
 The item can be upgraded with a charge ability which depends on the level of the wielder, extending itself to a +6 weapon at level 31.
 This weapon cannot be equipped, even with the Use Any Item ability, unless the wielder belongs to the right class.
 Available for BG2EE and BGEE.

 **Component 403:** Add Phantom's Blade (ninja-to)